brycekbargar/bryce-becomes-a-sysadmin/00_chapter/20_install_kvm.md

 Awesome.

+_An aside: I've now basically abandoned [the aforementioned whitepaper][whitepaper] since I think I've gotten all I can out of it and am now striking out on my own into the wild_

+### Authentication, libvirt, and you ###

 It looks like a permissions issue? (totally ignoring the cdrom/gui issue for now...)
 I found a [pretty helpful doc][libvirt-list] and running
 ```
 bryce @ kvm